South Boston Speedway: Notable drivers

-Throughout the years, South Boston Speedway has been a popular venue where a number of NASCAR's greatest stars visited and raced, and new stars were born.

 Dale Earnhardt, Dale Earnhardt Jr., Cale Yarborough, Darrell Waltrip, Terry Labonte, Geoff Bodine, Bobby Allison, Tony Stewart, Ken Schrader, and Benny Parsons are among many Cup Series drivers that have competed at South Boston Speedway over the years.
 Parsons scored his first career Grand National win at South Boston Speedway when the track hosted its last Grand National race in 1971.
+Richard Petty won 5 races at South Boston Speedway between 1963 and 1970.

 Waltrip was a winner at South Boston Speedway while competing in NASCAR Late Model Sportsman races.
 Bodine cut his teeth in racing full bodied stock cars when he moved south off of the NASCAR Modified circuit in 1981 to drive for Emanuel Zervakis of Richmond.
 The former NASCAR Modified driver won nine of 11 NASCAR Late Model Sportsman events and went on to win the South Boston Speedway title that season.
 He used that experience to vault his way onto the NASCAR Winston Cup Series tour.

 In the early 1970s when the NASCAR Grand American Series was popular, drivers such as Tiny Lund, Pete Hamilton, Jim Paschal, Frank Sessoms, and T. C. Hunt competed on the South Boston Speedway oval.

-Ray Hendrick, a legendary driver known for his hard charging driving style, recorded hundreds of wins at the South Boston Speedway during his storied career, many of them coming when he was piloting the famous winged No. 11 Modified coupe that was fielded by Jack Tant and Clayton Mitchell.
-The Richmond, Virginia resident won five track championships at the South Boston Speedway, four of them while competing in the NASCAR Modified division, and one in the NASCAR Late Model Sportsman division.
+Ray Hendrick, a driver who competed at South Boston Speedway, recorded numerous wins at the track during his career, many of them while driving the winged No. 11 Modified coupe fielded by Jack Tant and Clayton Mitchell.
+The Richmond, Virginia resident won five track championships at South Boston Speedway, four of them in the NASCAR Modified division and one in the NASCAR Late Model Sportsman division.

 Over the years, South Boston Speedway has been a breeding ground for a number of NASCAR stars.
 South Boston natives Jeff Burton and Ward Burton spent their early careers in the NASCAR Late Model Stock Car Division there.
 The Burtons are the only brothers to win the South Boston Speedway Most Popular Driver Award.

 South Boston Speedway's 1994 champion, Stacy Compton, went on to a successful career, competing in the Cup Series, Busch, and Craftsman Truck Series.

 Hermie Sadler and Elliott Sadler of Emporia, Virginia competed in Late Models at South Boston Speedway, with Elliott winning the track championship as a 20-year-old rising star.
 Cup Series star Denny Hamlin also raced and won multiple times in the Late Model Stock Car Division.

 David Blankenship of Moseley, Virginia has the most track championships.
 In 1998, he won an unprecedented seventh career South Boston Speedway NASCAR Late Model Stock Car Division title.
 Hendrick's mark of five South Boston Speedway championships is second to Blankenship's seven titles.
 In 2019, Peyton Sellers of Danville, Virginia won his fifth career South Boston Speedway NASCAR Late Model Stock Car Division title to move into a tie with Hendrick for second place.
 In 2024, Sellers would tie Blankenship's record.